 Day 04: Beni (900m) – Dharapani,( 1560 m) 3-4 hours drive

-We drive by minibus or jeep to Darbang for about 3 haf hours then we walk to the first beautiful mountain village of this route, Dharapani.
+We drive by minibus or jeep to Darbang for about 3 half hours then we walk to the first beautiful mountain village of this route, Dharapani.
 We walk upstream along the beautiful river Myagdi Khola.
-In the afternoon we arrive at our first camp site.
-Here we walk through the hilly region that lies between the low land of south, Terai and high Himalayan mountain of North.
+In the afternoon we arrive at our first campsite.
+Here we walk through the hilly region that lies between the low land of the south, Terai and high Himalayan mountain of North.
 We walk through fertile valleys and big villages with beautifully decorated houses where the tribes like Gurung and Magars, the most original people of Nepal reside.
-We stop at Darban (1180m) where our cooks will be waiting us for lunch.
+We stop at Darban (1180m) where our cooks will be waiting for us for lunch.
 After Darbang, we cross the Myagdi Khola on the west bank.
 After about an hour’s climbing from the altitude of 1470 meters, we get a glance of a big mountain village Dharapani, from where we can see the southern walls of a large part of the Dhaulagiri- range, including Dhaulagiri I and III and Churen Himal.
-We have camp at Dharapani for the night.
+We camp at Dharapani for the night.
 The view of Gurja Himal is magnificent from here.

 Day 05: Dharapani – Muri (1720 m) 4-5 hours